-Paragraph 13.19(3)(d) requires the firm to notify the client of its decision to continue or terminate the temporary hold every 30 days.
+Paragraph 13.19(3)(d) requires that every 30 days, the firm either notifies the client of its decision to continue the temporary hold, or revokes the temporary hold.
 If the firm decides to continue the temporary hold, it must also provide the client with the reasons for its decision.
-Firms should be as transparent as possible with their clients about the reasons for placing the temporary hold, and be mindful of their obligation to deal fairly, honestly and in good faith with their clients.
-We expect that, while the temporary hold is in place, the registered firm is continuing its review of the facts that led to the hold.
-This may entail following up with relevant third parties, such as the police or a public guardian and trustee, who may be conducting their own review.
+Firms should be as transparent as possible with their clients about the reasons for continuing the temporary hold, and be mindful of their obligation to deal fairly, honestly and in good faith with their clients.

-If the registered firm no longer has a reasonable belief that financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted or no longer has a reasonable belief that their client does not have the mental capacity to make financial decisions, the temporary hold must end.
-If ending the temporary hold results in an investment action, a suitability determination will be required.
-A firm may also decide to end the temporary hold for other reasons, such as if it decides to accept the client instructions with respect to the transaction, withdrawal or transfer, or alternatively, decides not to accept the client's instructions..
+If the registered firm no longer has a reasonable belief that financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted, or no longer has a reasonable belief that their client does not have the mental capacity to make decisions involving financial matters, the temporary hold must end.
+If ending the temporary hold would result in an investment action that requires a suitability determination, such a determination will be required.
+A firm may also decide to end the temporary hold for other reasons, such as if it decides to accept the client instructions with respect to the transaction, withdrawal or transfer, or alternatively, decides not to accept the client's instructions.

-These changes become effective on •.
+6. These changes become effective on December 31, 2021.

-ANNEX D
+ANNEX F